• Art Magazine

 The seemingly endless possibilities can lead to uncertainty.
 But this is exactly where the importance of clear boundaries comes into play.
 By setting limitations for yourself, defining goals, and making realistic time commitments, you create a red thread.

-In this way, the focus made easier and thinking is sharpened.
-Ultimately, boundaries can serve as creative help in order to implement and further develop their own ideas.
+In this way, focusing is facilitated, and thinking is sharpened.
+Ultimately, boundaries can serve as a creative aid to implement and further develop your ideas in a targeted manner.

 Tip 07 - Deadlines as a Tool

-Setting deadlines is a proven remedy for creative blockages.
-Sometimes artists consciously provoke this panic feeling by publicly announcing their work on a defined day.
+Setting deadlines is a proven means against creative blocks.
+Sometimes artists deliberately provoke this feeling of panic by publicly announcing that they will present their work on a specific day.

 This strategy works surprisingly well.
 Similar to the fear of failure, clear deadlines are highly inspiring for the right people.